 Trust Companies and Third-Party Administrators are an invaluable resource to savers... but who steps in as a resource for them?

-Alone, Trust Companies and TPAs risk making expensive mistakes that can cost them clients, time, resources, and credibility.
-But with RITA, they gain access to the information, communication, and support they’ve been missing.
+When Trust Companies and TPAs act alone, they risk making expensive mistakes that can cost them clients, time, resources, and credibility.
+However, with RITA, they gain access to the information, communication, and support they’ve been missing.
 With access to conferences, workshops, committees, and more, members experience greater industry influence, receive up-to-date information, enjoy educational opportunities for their staff, and feel supported through RITA’s lobbying and legislative involvement.
-We help position them in the best position to retain clients and grow their business efficiently.
+We help educate and position them to better retain clients and grow their business efficiently.

 Did you know that 78% of Americans are concerned about not having enough money for retirement?

 The problem is that most consumers are simply unaware of their investment options.
-They’re afraid they won’t have enough to retire, but don’t know how to manage a retirement plan for themselves and aren’t sure where to go for help.
+They’re afraid they won’t have enough to retire, but don’t know how to manage a retirement plan for themselves and are unsure where to go for help.

-At RITA, we understand that, for many consumers, retirement savings plans can feel confusing, daunting, and even scary.
-We’re dedicated to helping consumers with their self-directed retirement savings, which is why we provide free educational resources along with access to our network of accepted member’s resources.
+We understand that, for many consumers, retirement savings plans can feel confusing, daunting, and even scary.
+At RITA, we are dedicated to helping consumers understand their self-directed retirement plan by providing free educational resources, along with access to our network of accepted member’s resources.